bryanwweber/orbital-mechanics-notes/the-orbit-equation/hyperbolic-trajectories.md

 All interplanetary bodies such as comets or asteroids that approach the Earth, or any spacecraft we want to send to other planets, must be on a hyperbolic trajectory.
 Whereas a parabolic trajectory has zero velocity at infinite radius, the hyperbolic trajectory has some non-zero velocity.

-From the orbit equation, Eq. {eq}`eq:scalar-orbit-equation`, we see that the denominator goes to zero when $1 + e\cos\nu$ goes to zero.
+From the orbit equation, @eq:scalar-orbit-equation, we see that the denominator goes to zero when $1 + e\cos\nu$ goes to zero.
 The true anomaly when this happens is called the **true anomaly of the asymptote**:

 :::{math}
 :label: eq:hyperbolic-true-anomaly-asymptote